 All That You Wanted To Know About Forklift Safety

 Forklift accidents are one of the most common types of work-related injuries.
-Injuries can be both serious and non-serious – ranging from fractured bones to spinal cord injuries, amputation, and even death.
+Injuries can be serious and non-serious – ranging from fractured bones to spinal cord injuries, amputation, and even death.
 In the United States alone, forklifts cause around 85 deaths every year.

 Are Forklifts Dangerous Vehicles?

 An average forklift weighs around 9000 lbs – almost the same density as a female African elephant.
 In terms of comparison, an average car weighs approximately 3000 lbs.
-The weight in a forklift if evenly distributed; it is more substantial in the rear as a counterbalance for the pressure of objects in the front.
-Unlike cars, forklifts have brakes only on the front wheels and have a small turning radius which makes it difficult for the operator to control the vehicle.
+The weight in a forklift is evenly distributed; it is more substantial in the rear as a counterbalance for the pressure of objects in the front.
+Unlike cars, forklifts have brakes only on the front wheels and have a small turning radius, making it difficult for the operator to control the vehicle.
 It also makes the forklift easier to tip over while turning.
 Forklift operators must be cautious not only when driving but also during turning, stopping, or accelerating.
 Accidents are also common when safety instructions ignored when lowering or raising the goods around.

 What Are The Common Types Of Forklift Accidents?

 Some of the common forklift-related accidents include forklift overturning, operator falling off the vehicle, the operator being crushed or struck by the forklift, and pedestrians hit by a forklift.
 The American Bureau of Labor Statistics estimates that around 20% of forklift accidents involve pedestrians.

 Operators who are not careful while turning the forklift could seriously hurt themselves due to the forklift overturning.
 Forklifts can move in both directions backwards and forward, and operators must practice safety distancing.
 Or, they could end up striking an object and get hurt.